surniaulula/wpsso/readme.txt

 * **Bugfixes**
 	* None.
 * **Developer Notes**
+	* Renamed the 'article_section' metadata option key to 'schema_article_section'.
+	* Renamed the 'reading_mins' metadata option key to 'schema_reading_mins'.
+	* Moved organization and place tooltip messages to the WPSSO Core plugin.
+	* Added a new `WpssoMessagesTooltipMetaOrg` class in lib/messages-tooltip-meta-org.php.
+	* Added a new `WpssoMessagesTooltipMetaPlace` class in lib/messages-tooltip-meta-place.php.
 	* Added a new `WpssoMessagesTooltipMetaProduct` class in lib/messages-tooltip-meta-product.php.
-	* Renamed the 'article_section' and 'reading_mins' metadata option keys to 'schema_article_section' and 'schema_reading_mins'.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.2.